 I can tell you this: the three men that had a negative impact on my childhood – I forgave them.
 I hold no negative feelings towards them except pity.
 My father obviously had traumatic experiences in his childhood.
 I don’t know what they were but maybe one day we can talk it out.

 The married man…I’m actually proud of him.
 He mastered his bad behaviors and lived the rest of his marriage as a faithful husband.
-He changed for the good.
 And when I come across him, I don’t even think about his past.

 So here I am today.
 On a mission to share the real power behind smiling – gratitude, forgiveness and compassion.
 Not everyone can smile, not everyone will smile and that’s okay.
-I want to curate smile stories with the hope they help or inspire someone else to get to that place of smiling from the heart.
+I want to curate smile stories with the hope they help or inspire someone else to get to that place of the richest smile of all – the smile from the heart.